Public speaking for developers 101

 Sometimes, things go wrong not because of you.
 Apps crash, slides don’t rewind, sound systems don’t work … The best way is to take it with a smile.
 When something goes wrong, tell a joke.
 It will make you feel better about the situation, the audience won’t get too distracted from your talk, and it will give the organizers some time to react and fix the issue.

 Technical problems are especially cumbersome when doing live coding.
 If you decide to live code always keep the correct code near you.
 On a piece of paper, in another window or branch.
 This way if, under stress, things go bad you have a fallback to use.

 Keep in mind that you can’t rely on conference Wi-Fi – organizers are doing the best they can, but with a big audience it’s hard to keep the connection fast.
 Make sure your build tool is set to “offline” or has the dependency cached locally.
 If you absolutely need internet to consider using LTE from your phone.
 As a plan B, you can also record accessing the external resource.

 When you reach the end of the presentation it’s typical to ask for questions from the audience.
 A small hack that could help you to encourage people to talk is to ask “What are your questions?”.
 This way you kind of force questions out of the crowd.

 Another trick you could use to engage the audience is to ask them questions.
 Opening the talk by probing the audience (“Who here has used X before?”) or asking questions related to the presentation (“Who thinks the output to this code will be true?”), is a great way to make sure the public is following.

 Sit down and relax – you deserve it.

 Congratulations, you made it!
 But the work doesn’t stop here.
 You overcome your fear, now it’s time to refine the skills.
 Here are some resources to help you in the way forward:

-Having said that, I would also like to mention that this year Scalac is organizing a second edition of Scala Wave conference.
+Having said that, I would also like to mention that this year Scalac is organizing the second edition of the Scala Wave conference.
 You can check it here